-Note: Establishments may object to the content of the MOI and in it, FSIS' determination that their systematic approach is no longer robust.
+39 Note: Establishments may object to the content of the MOI and in it, FSIS' determination that their systematic approach is no longer robust.
 The establishment can document its concerns or disagreement in several ways, including documenting through PHIS, informing the inspector orally or in writing, or bring their objections to the attention of other agency officials in the supervisory chain of command.
 More information on this is found in FSIS Directive 5010.1 "Food Safety Related Topics for Discussion During Weekly Meetings with Establishment Management".
-39 So far, you've learned how to determine if a livestock slaughter establishment uses a systematic approach to humane handling and slaughter.
+So far, you've learned how to determine if a livestock slaughter establishment uses a systematic approach to humane handling and slaughter.
 Next, you will learn how to determine if a poultry slaughter establishment is using a systematic approach to ensure that poultry is handled and slaughtered in a manner that is consistent with good commercial practices.
-As a reminder, while there is no regulatory requirement for a systematic approach, if the establishment utilizes this approach, both DVMOs and IPP will review the program and records as part of their verification activities.
-40 In 2005, FSIS published a Federal Register Notice , which stated that a systematic approach is one method poultry operations may wish examine to ensure that poultry are handled and slaughtered in a manner that is consistent with good commercial practices.
+As a reminder, while there is no regulatory requirement for a systematic approach, if the establishment utilizes this approach, both DVMOs and IPP will review the program and records as part of their verification 40 activities.
+In 2005, FSIS published a Federal Register Notice , which stated that a systematic approach is one method poultry operations may wish examine to ensure that poultry are handled and slaughtered in a manner that is consistent with good commercial practices.
 A "systematic approach" is one in which establishments focus on treating poultry in such a manner as to minimize excitement, discomfort, and accidental injury the entire time that live poultry are held in connection with slaughter.
-The Federal Register Notice outlined three steps to the systematic approach, which are: 1.
-Assessing under what circumstances poultry may experience excitement, discomfort, or accidental injury while being handled in connection with slaughter.
-2. Taking steps to minimize the possibility of such excitement, discomfort, and accidental injury.
-3. Evaluating periodically how poultry are being handled and slaughtered to ensure: That any excitement, discomfort, or accidental injury is being minimized.
-That all poultry are slaughtered in a manner that results in thorough bleeding of the poultry carcass.
-41 That breathing has stopped before scalding.
-The Federal Register Notice, outlines the first aspect of a systematic approach as assessing under what circumstances poultry may experience excitement, discomfort, or accidental injury while being handled in connection with slaughter.
+41 The Federal Register Notice outlined three steps to the systematic approach, which are: Assessing under what circumstances poultry may experience excitement, discomfort, or accidental injury while being handled in connection with slaughter.
+Taking steps to minimize the possibility of such excitement, discomfort, and accidental injury.
+Evaluating periodically how poultry are being handled and slaughtered to ensure: 41 The Federal Register Notice , outlines the first aspect of a systematic approach as assessing under what circumstances poultry may experience excitement, discomfort, or accidental injury while being handled in connection with slaughter.
 In this step, establishments conduct an assessment of where handling problems may occur.
-They would consider such factors as: 1.
-Whether they are providing training for their employees in handling live poultry.
+They would consider such factors as: Whether they are providing training for their employees in handling live poultry.
 Whether feed and water withdrawal is kept to the minimum level consistent with good processing practices.
 Whether they have appropriately designed and maintained facilities for bird delivery to the establishment.
-4. Whether holding areas are equipped with an adequate number of fans to ensure proper ventilation for birds.
-5. Whether stunning equipment (if applicable) and killing equipment are constantly monitored to ensure proper functioning for humane processing.
-6. Whether all poultry are dead before entering the scalder.
-7. Whether establishment personnel and equipment handle poultry in a manner that minimizes broken legs and wings.
+Whether holding areas are equipped with an adequate number of fans to ensure proper ventilation for birds.
+Whether stunning equipment (if applicable) and killing equipment are constantly monitored to ensure proper functioning for humane processing.
+6. Whether all poultry are dead before entering the scalder.7.
+Whether establishment personnel and equipment handle poultry in a manner that minimizes broken legs and wings.